 The sculpture was made possible by both private donations from individual Junior League of Buffalo

 members and the community through a fund independently established by the Junior League of Buffalo.
-The organization acknowledges the generous support of the M&T Foundation, The John R. Oishei Foundation, Ralph C. Wilson, Jr. Foundation, Ralph C. Wilson, Jr. Legacy Funds at the Community Foundation, The Baird Foundation, James H. Cummings Foundation, Davis Family Foundation, KeyBank in partnership with First Niagara Foundation, Delaware North Corporation, Josephine Goodyear Foundation, and the Cynthia Vance and Scott Smith Charitable Fund.
+The organization acknowledges the generous support of the M&T Foundation, The John R. Oishei Foundation, Ralph C. Wilson, Jr. Foundation, Ralph C. Wilson, Jr. Legacy Funds at the Community Foundation For Greater Buffalo, The Baird Foundation, James H. Cummings Foundation, Davis Family Foundation, KeyBank in partnership with First Niagara Foundation, Delaware North Corporation, Josephine Goodyear Foundation, Buffalo Renaissance Foundation, The Vogt Family Foundation and the Cynthia Vance and Scott Smith Charitable Fund.

 When asked about the sculpture, Dr. Katherine Conway-Turner said, “We are thrilled to feature the work of such an innovative and thought-provoking artist on the Burchfield Penney plaza.
 Shasti O’Leary-Soudant’s sculpture is a testament to the strength found throughout womanhood, including that of a young woman coming into her own.
 This is fitting for a college with a rich history of fostering excellence in women, along with men, during their academic and emotional journey through early adulthood.
 We are so grateful to the Junior League of Buffalo for enabling the Burchfield Penney to bring this evocative sculpture to our campus and for the surrounding community to enjoy.”